 Welcome to St. Edmund of Canterbury Catholic Church, Beckenham

-As parish priest of St Edmund’s, it gives me great joy to welcome you to the website of the Roman Catholic Church of St Edmund of Canterbury, Beckenham.
-St Edmund’s is a warm and welcoming community of faith, the parish community is a mix of all ages, races and cultures.
-The 60 or so groups in our parish testify to her vibrancy – see HERE.
-This vibrancy draws from the faith, as well as the diverse and multi-cultural make-up of the individuals in the community.
-We are situated at 20 Village Way, Beckenham, in the London Borough of Bromley, and are a parish of the Roman Catholic Archdiocese of Southwark.
-Tune in to our online live streaming service and see our masses and services live online – click HERE.
+As parish priest of St Edmund’s, it gives me great joy to welcome you the Roman Catholic Church of St Edmund of Canterbury, Beckenham.
+St Edmund’s is a warm and welcoming community of faith, where the parish community is a mix of all ages, races and cultures.
+The 60 or so groups in our parish testify to our vibrancy, which draws from the faith, as well as the diverse and multi-cultural make-up of the individuals in our community.

 It is my hope that our website provides you with the information that you seek.